dotnet/aspnetcore/docs/tooling-consolidation.md

 ## Objectives

-We want to consolidate dotnet/aspnetcore-tooling into dotnet/aspnetcore to achieve 3 goals
+We want to consolidate dotnet/aspnetcore-tooling into dotnet/aspnetcore to achieve 3 goals:

-1. Reduce overall build time end to end for the .NET Core SDK
+1. Reduce overall build time end to end for the .NET Core SDK.
 2. Reduce the complexity of maintaining multiple repositories.
-3. Maintain, or if possible, improve, developer productivity
+3. Maintain, or if possible, improve, developer productivity.

 We are prioritizing the first objective since it is part of a cross-team effort to reduce the SDK build time.
 To ensure we are able to achieve this goal quickly and with minimal risk, we plan to take a multi-phase approach.
 The first phase will involve moving the language components from aspnetcore-tooling to aspnetcore which is required for the SDK build.
 The second phase will involve a more gradual migration for the remaining tooling components with an emphasis on maintaining developer productivity.